1vedantshinde/sph-simulations/README.md

 # SPH Sod Shock Tube Simulation

-A GPU-accelerated Smoothed Particle Hydrodynamics (SPH) solver for the 1-D Sod shock tube problem, validated against an exact Riemann solution.
+A GPU-accelerated (work in progress) Smoothed Particle Hydrodynamics (SPH) solver for the 1-D Sod shock tube problem, validated against a Riemann (approximate) solution.

+Results have not been officially validated but they match the expected behaviour.

 ---